hl7ch/cda-fhir-maps/README.md

 Open it with VSCode (RESTClient extension needs to be installed).

-Download matchbox-x.jar from https://github.com/ahdis/matchbox/releases/ (Assets) into the main directory of the project cda-fhir-maps.
+Download matchbox-0.4.0-SNAPSHOT.jar from https://github.com/ahdis/matchbox/releases/tag/0.4.0 into the main directory of the project cda-fhir-maps.

 You need to download and install the package to your package cache the first time.